MonBoza/template-repo/README.md

 * Open terminal or command prompt.
 * Clone the repository by running the following command to your desktop: git clone https://github.com/MonBoza/project.git
 * Make sure .gitignore is added to repository.
+* Create a .env file to  safely store your API_KEY and process.env.API_KEY add to .gitignore.
 * Install Packages with $ npm install.
 * Build the project with webpack using $npm run build.
 * Start a development Server with $ npm run start.